ythienpont/lucid/README.md

 Follow the installation instructions provided in the [Lucid repository](https://github.com/PrincetonUniversity/lucid/blob/main/readme.md).

 ### Running the Interpreter
 The Lucid interpreter can be run using a Docker container.
-To run a Lucid program:
+To run a Lucid program, use this command included in the Lucid repository:

 ```bash
 ./docker_lucid.sh interpret <lucid program name>